BenTaylorPublic/screeps/README.md

 ```
 ### Short term
 ```
-Spawning
-    Spawns should use a priority queue for spawnining It's wrecking my pendingConscriptedCreep logic
-        Because they spawn the same tick and replace each other

 Fill Miners up with more MOVE parts so they get to the source quicker
     Make it optional, so if there's not enough energy, it still spawns
 ```